mathezirkel-augsburg/app-building-releases/README.md

 This repository has no use in development.
 It just calls the necessary actions to compile and release the client if the process is triggered.

+## Requirements

+The Repository needs a token called `GITHUB_TOKEN` set under `Settings -> Secrets and Variables -> Actions`.
+It needs write access to the Repository's Releases (Fine Grained Permission: Repository -> Contents -> Write).

 ## License

 The code is published under GPL 3, see [LICENSE](LICENSE), however this repository doesn't hold relevant information and the [Main Repository on Gitlab](https://gitlab.com/mathezirkel/mathezirkel-app/client) should be considered.